 - Can support multiple bathrooms

-- Easy to install in homes with traditional heating systems
+- Easy to install in homes with older heating systems

 - Needs to work with multiple parts so, therefore, takes up a lot of space